GiottoVerducci/rulebook2024/content.md

 ![](bin/media/image16.png)

-### **Targeting of Cards**

-If a card is played on another card, or targets another card, the target card must be controlled.
-Vampires in the torpor region are eligible targets by default, but vampires in the uncontrolled region and contested cards are not.

-**Target:** A Methuselah or a card being affected by another card or effect (usually an action) that is not a referendum.
-Many cards or effects will have one or more targets, and the specific eligible targets are defined in their card texts.
-Targeting a card attached to another card does not target the latter, it is therefore possible to target a card on a vampire with a directed action, even when the vampire cannot be the target of directed actions.
-Sets of counters on a card (such as blood on a vampire) or possessed by a Methuselah (such as pool) are never targeted directly: they can only be targeted as a quantity via the card or the Methuselah.
-The card or Methuselah does not need to have that exact quantity: if they not have enough of these counters, then as many counters as possible are affected.
-For instance, a card that steals 2 blood from a vampire targets that vampire, whatever quantity of blood they have, and moves as much blood as possible if there is 1 or 0 blood counters.

-### Non-Repeat Rules
+### Restrictions for Playing Cards
 **Actions**
-Some actions cannot be repeated more than once per turn by the same minion, even if the unlock.
+Some actions cannot be repeated more than once per turn by the same minion, even if the unlock (unless cancelled).
 * A minion cannot perform more than **one bleed action**
 * A vampire cannot perform more than **one political action**
-* A minion cannot perform an action with the **same action card** from hand or in play.
+* A minion cannot perform more than one action with the **same named action card from hand**
+* A minion cannot perform each action via the **same copy of a card in play** (including from the minion’s own card text) more than once each turn.
+* An ally can perform actions first in the turn after they are recruited.

 **Action modifier cards:**\
-A minion cannot play the **same action modifier** card more than once during a single action (even if using a different Discipline level).
+An acting minion cannot play the **same action modifier** card more than once during a single action (even if using a different Discipline level).

+**Reaction cards:**\
+A reacting minion cannot play the **same reaction card** more than once during a single action (even if using a different Discipline level).

 ### Sequencing